Richard Fleeshman: Acting

 In 2023, he had a leading role in the TV series The Ark on Syfy.

 Richard is playing Walter in the Uk premiere Marjorie Prime at The Menier Theatre in London.

+In August 2024, he played William Shakespeare in a West End concert of Something Rotten! at Theatre Royal, Drury Lane.
+In the spring of 2025, he played the Soldier in the London premiere of Stephen Sondheim’s Here We Are.

+In 2025, Fleeshman appeared in the BBC Drama Riot Women, written by Sally Wainwright..
+His character, Jojo, was a love-interest for Holly, played by Tamsin Greig.

-Music career
+Music

-Fleeshman is a singer, songwriter and in 2003 he was the youngest celebrity contestant to win a Stars in Their Eyes celebrity special (at 13).
-He also won Soapstar Superstar in 2006 and won £200,000 for his chosen charity, The Kirsty Appeal.
+Fleeshman is a singer and songwriter.
+He plays the piano and guitar.
+At age 13 in 2003, he became the youngest celebrity contestant to win Stars in Their Eyes.
+He was also the winner of Soapstar Superstar in 2006, earning £200,000 for his chosen charity, The Kirsty Appeal.

-Richard also plays the piano and guitar.
-On 22 April 2007, he performed on the ITV1 show An Audience with Coronation Street.

-Fleeshman signed a major record deal with Universal Records in 2007 and then completed writing his debut album.
+Fleeshman signed a major record deal with Universal in 2007.
+His debut album was released that same year.

-In 2008, Richard supported Elton John to join him on his Summer stadium tour.
-Later that year, he supported him again on part of his Red Piano Tour.
-He supported him again on his summer European Tour in June.
+Richard supported Elton John on his Summer stadium tour in 2008.
+Later that year, he supported him again during his Red Piano concert residency in Las Vegas.

+Personal life

+Fleeshman got engaged to his partner, Dutch actress and singer, Celinde Schoenmaker, in 2022.
+The couple have a baby girl, who was born in November 2024.